• Skip to primary navigation

 “But what about the turkey?” they ask.
 Again, there’s no need to burden yourself with the question, “What wine should you pair with the bird?”

-My answer to that is to not worry about the turkey, for it’s honestly not the star of the meal (and contains somewhat neutral flavors compared to all the side dishes, unless you’re making this Smoked Turkey.
+My answer to that is to not worry about the turkey, for it’s honestly not the star of the meal and contains somewhat neutral flavors compared to all the vibrant side dishes (unless you’re making this Smoked Turkey.
 In that case, yes, yes it is the star of the show!).

 Think about Thanksgiving as an ensemble performance with an all-star eclectic cast.
 Focus more on the flavors that dominate the entire meal (cranberries, gravy, sweet potatoes, stuffing) and finding wines to simply help balance out those flavors.